Why Is My Florida Workers’ Compensation Attorney Setting Up Depositions and Mediations For Me?

 WHAT HAPPENS AT A MEDIATION?

-Whether State Or private, a mediation is an informal event.
+Whether State Or private, mediation is an informal event.
 No party is required to do anything.
 However, remember, a State Mediation will be automatically scheduled upon our office filing a Petition for Benefits.
 State mediations will occur at the Judge of Compensation claims office in your home district.
-I.e. if you live in Lake Worth the State Mediation will occur at the Office of the Judge of Compensation claims in West Palm Beach.
+I.e. if you live in Lake Worth the State Mediation will occur at the Office of the Judge of Compensation Claims in West Palm Beach.

 Generally, your experienced LaBovick Law Group Florida Workers’ Compensation attorney will discuss your case in what’s known as an “opening.”
 He/she will talk about the medical care you’ve received-the extent of the injuries, the objective findings, the doctor’s recommendations, and where the treatment is headed.
 We’ll likewise discuss litigation issues and reiterate a settlement demand if you authorized us to make one prior to Mediation.
 The Employer/Carrier will give their “opening” by discussing their defenses of the case and how they evaluate your case.
 Certainly, it’s very typical for the parties to disagree about the seriousness of the injuries and medical care/settlement value.
 The mediator is an independent third party that is there to help the parties reach an agreement if possible.
 Anything we tell the mediator is privileged while in caucus.
 Caucus simply refers to the time when the parties split up after the “opening” and go in separate rooms.
 Anything you tell the mediator stays with the mediator; the mediator cannot disclose anything you say.
 The mediator will go between both rooms and relay whatever information the parties wish to share.
 If the case is being negotiated, the mediator will communicate offers and counter-offers to the parties.

 Ultimately, if a settlement agreement is reached, that agreement is binding like a contract.
 The mediator will draft an agreement.
 The parties will sign the agreement.
-The parties cannot back-out of a mediated settlement agreement.
+The parties cannot back out of a mediated settlement agreement.
 This agreement has the same effect as signing actual settlement documents.
 Moreover, private mediations follow the same steps for the most part.
 However, private mediations will take place either at a court reporter’s office, our office, the Employer/Carriers attorney’s office, etc.

 HIRE AN EXPERIENCED FLORIDA WORKERS’ COMPENSATION ATTORNEY

 It’s crucial to hire an experienced Florida Workers’ Compensation attorney to ensure that you have representation during all aspects of your case/claim.
 We’ll be there to prepare/defend you at Depositions.
 We’ll be there to take the necessary depositions to prove your case.
-Moreover, we’ll ensure that Mediations are successfully utilized as tools for resolution and case settlement if you so choose.
+Moreover, we’ll ensure that Mediations are successfully utilized as a tool for resolution and case settlement if you so choose.